 Bailiff roles and duties

 2) Maintain order in courtroom during trial and guard jury from outside contact.
-If you are a witness, don’t be seated until after the clerk swears you in.
-In this article, we will delve into the dissimilarities between correctional officers and bailiffs, shedding light on the scope of their work, the .
+In this article, we will delve into the dissimilarities between correctional officers and bailiffs, shedding light on the scope of their work, the . (b) The bailiff or grand jury bailiff shall perform in the court to which the bailiff or grand jury bailiff is appointed all duties imposed on bailiffs under general law and shall perform other .
 A bailiff's ongoing job responsibilities .Bailiffs carry out important duties in the fields of legal services and criminal justice by helping to maintain order in courtrooms.

 Manquant :